September 15, 2015

 HHV-8 is the virus that causes KS.
 It is transmitted through sexual contact or blood products.
 KS has always been less common in women than in men, but is less common in all people with HIV since the use of newer, more effective HIV drug combinations.

-A recent study found that some HIV+ people with KS find that their KS gets worse after starting HIV drugs.
+A recent study found that some people living with HIV who have KS find that their KS gets worse after starting HIV drugs.
 This is most likely due to IRIS (immune reconstitution inflammation syndrome), which happens when your immune system acts so strongly and so quickly that it causes lots of inflammation that can actually make your symptoms worse.
-KS-IRIS usually happens more often in HIV+ people with higher HIV viral loads, higher KS viral loads, and more advanced KS disease.
+KS-IRIS usually happens more often in people living with HIV who have higher HIV viral loads, higher KS viral loads, and more advanced KS disease.

 KS on the skin is not life threatening.
 However, if KS spreads to other parts of the body, especially the lungs, it can cause serious problems.
 An oncologist (a doctor who specializes in cancer) usually suggests treatment options based on factors such as the size, number, and location of KS tumors.
 However, the first treatment for KS is to begin HIV drugs.
 Your HIV provider and other specialists (e.g., radiation oncologist, dermatologist) may be involved as well.